 This is essentially why a borrower would go with the 40-year fixed – to buy more house or make their home loan more “affordable.”

 More aggressive borrowers could even invest that $105 each month in a high-yielding retirement account and essentially try to beat the relatively low interest rate on their mortgage.

 Nowadays, a 40-year mortgage term may even be part of a loan modification program to make payments more affordable for a struggling borrower.

 When combined with an interest rate cut on their current mortgage, the combo can help a borrower stay put in their home for the long haul.

 - Loan is paid much back slower (harder to build equity)

 - Most of the mortgage payment consists of interest

-While this all sounds good, a borrower who chooses to go with a 40-year mortgage is paying a premium to do so.
+While the benefits of a 40-year mortgage sound good, a borrower who chooses to go with a such a loan is paying a premium to do so.

 And while the monthly mortgage payment might be lower, the total interest paid over the full loan term will be much higher, which makes one question whether $100 or so in monthly savings is worth it.